anoiaque/kanaveral/README.md

 the deployment script itself which use commands.rb.

 The main file must be named kanaveral.rb.
-The DSL define 3 main instruction :
+The DSL define 3 main instructions :

-- commands : indicate the path to load your commands.rb
+- **commands** : indicate the path to load your commands.rb

-- server : define your servers (user, host, app root ...) set password to true if you don't use ssh keys.
+- **server** : define your servers (user, host, app root ...).
+Set password to true if you don't use ssh keys.

-- deploy contain the main instructions block to deploy your application, with local blocks for commands to run locally and remote blocks for commands to run on remote server.
-You can save outputs of commands to be used later via the keyword to: .
+- **deploy** contain the main instructions block to deploy your application, with **local** blocks for commands to run locally and **remote** blocks for commands to run on remote server.
+You can save outputs of commands to be used later via the keyword to:.
 The output result string will be available via context variable passed to your lambda in commands.rb

-Example :

 ### Commands